Fallon County Jail

 The Fallon County Jail is a site on the National Register of Historic Places located in Baker, Montana.
 It was added to the Register on July 31, 1998.
 The building is now a part of the O'Fallon Historical Museum.
-The main attraction in the building is Steer Montana, the world's largest steer.
-It weighs 3,980 pounds.
+One of the main exhibits is Steer Montana, known as the world's largest steer, weighing 3,980 pounds (1,805 kg).